Concerts and Workshops

 All performers, workshop presenters, MCs, dance callers, etc, donate their time in return for weekend passes.
 No additional fees are paid, and accommodation is generally camping, or as arranged by the participants.
 In exceptional circumstances we may be able to arrange billets.

-All concert performers at our two main concerts (Saturday and Sunday afternoons) must feature a banjo as an integral part of their music.
+All concert performers at our two main concerts (Saturday and Sunday afternoons) and as a feature performer at our four chalkboard concerts must feature a banjo as an integral part of their music.

 Official workshops must be banjo-based, but there venues are provided for a limited number of informal workshops which can be advertised on a chalkboard at reception.